Guru Ravidas Jayanti 2025: Timeless Legacy

 3. When is Guru Ravidas Jayanti Celebrated?

-Guru Ravidas Jayanti is observed on the day of Magh Purnima (full moon in the month of Magh).
+Guru Ravidas Jayanti is observed on the day of Magh Purnima (full moon in the month of Magh), the same sacred lunar period during which festivals like Magh Bihu and Makar Sankranti are observed.
 This day usually falls in January or February.
-In 2025, this will be celebrated on February 12.

 3. What are the key teachings of Sant Ravidas?